 Our lives reveal our attitudes.
 We can blame others and things, imagine how our life would be without problems and even discover their reasons.
 What is truly important is the attitude of rebuilding.
 The rest doesn’t matter.
 It is challenging to visualize obstacles in a happy context.
 We don’t often look at difficulties as a necessary apprenticeship.
 It is a wonderful opportunity to enter into ourselves and explore the world around us to see into our consciousness and our mind/body.
 For me, the path of building and rebuilding gives added dimension to my life.
 It’s like going on a journey without having to worry about necessities like money, food or travel comforts.

 Throughout the world, in every country, there are different kinds of families that connect us through core relationships.
 Many families are in our chicken soup.
 Big families for pianists are Breath, Feeling, Balance, Awareness and Habit.
 Taken individually or as a cluster these families have positive and negative charges and tastes for each of us.
 When these families do not get along well tensions build up that impede happiness and efficiency.
 Sometimes they create illness.
 This often results in discomfort and tendonitis.
 Let’s examine these families to see how they relate to us as pianists.
-But let’s remember too that families represent big issues for all Humankind.
+But let’s remember too that families represent big issues for all humankind.

-Every pianist is singer, conductor and dancer, all interconnected.
+Every pianist is a singer, conductor and dancer, all interconnected.
 Let’s start with breath.
 Breath is like love.
 It liberates and confines.
 It is our birthright.
 We don’t get permission to do it.
 There is no life without breath.
 It is the first thing we do when we enter into this world.
 It is the last thing we do before leaving.
 We have great control over our breathing.
 We can make it fast, slow, short, long, shallow, or deep.
 Health professionals from all cultures tell us that erratic and insufficient breathing can make us uncomfortable, stressed and even sick.
 Anything with movement and energy is about good breathing.
-Yoga, meditation, dance, sports all involve good breathing.
+Yoga, meditation, dance, and sports all involve good breathing.
 Music comes from song.
 Breathing with music is not automatic even if we love music.
 Listen and feel your breath.
 If you make breathing a part of your life, you will notice benefits.
-You will be more in tune with yourself and our environment.
+You will be more in tune with yourself and the environment.

 The sounds of music that we cherish open pathways to love, health, and joy.
 Sound is the carrier of emotion.
 Sound creates understanding, inspiration and memory.
 Feelings are everywhere and always.
 They embrace us with meanings that are everlasting.
-When have so many feelings when we play.
-Some examples are love, sweetness, happiness, humor, surprise, discomfort, agitation, sadness… Other kinds of feelings are sensations, like touch, smell, taste, sight.
+We have so many feelings when we play.
+Some examples are love, sweetness, happiness, humor, surprise, discomfort, agitation, and sadness.
+Other kinds of feelings are sensations, such as touch, smell, taste, and sight.
 Through the keys we feel texture, temperature, pain, pressure, and sometimes even vibration.
 Awake or asleep we ebb and flow in a continuum of emotional beauty and magic.
 We can choose to feel or not to feel.
 If we feel, we gift ourselves flexibility.
 We are in motion, transition, or on a journey.
 But if we turn feelings off, we stiffen or freeze.
 We might feel safe.
-The price is being unresponsive to the miracle and uncertainty of emotion in every moment In music we need to be open, to tune-in, and to stay far away from empty routines.
+The price is being unresponsive to the miracle and uncertainty of emotion in every moment.
+In music we need to be open, to tune-in, and to stay far away from empty routines.
 Each day of practice or playing is unique and has its own destiny, like any bouquet of fresh-cut flowers.
 Feelings inspire learning and creativity.
 Just as in breathing, the goal of feeling music and feeling the piano is to combine the composer’s and your own feelings.

-Making change.
 There are good and bad habits.
 There are good and bad instincts.
-When learn, we incorporate all kinds of conscious and unconscious patterns, feelings, movements and ideas.
+When we learn, we incorporate all kinds of conscious and unconscious patterns, feelings, movements and ideas.
 They may not be our best choice, but they are just there.
 It is very common to learn a few wrong notes or rhythms.
 As we refine our passions, we usually feel the need for change based on increased awareness.
 This process is a natural and enjoyable metamorphosis, except when those places that act like stains do not come out!
 Good advice for change is to substitute meaning on all levels so that awareness is heightened at that spot.
 Change requires remembering to make that change.
 A multi-level cue or prompt works best.
 Memorization and habit are closely related.
 Mind-body meaning occurs with breath, feeling, awareness, and balance.
 In performance stuff happens, and so recovery and resilience are essential.
 Their success is dependent on deep learning skills.
 Remember that to be inspired means connecting with gifts of possibility and those gifts are at the juncture of inward and outward awareness.